 Previously, I got my PhD from the Lew lab at Duke University where I studied how eukaryotic cells respond to chemical gradients.
 To uncover gradient sensing mechanisms, I combined yeast genetics, quantitative live cell imaging, and mathematical modeling.
-I mechanistically described dynamics of a cell's polarized front, discovered that the polarized front can perform chemotaxis up chemical gradients, and theoretically predicted mechanisms underlying chemotactic bias (Ghose & Lew, 2020, Ghose et al, 2021).
+My colleagues and I mechanistically described dynamics of a cell's polarized front, discovered that the polarized front can perform chemotaxis up chemical gradients, and theoretically predicted mechanisms underlying chemotactic bias (Ghose & Lew, 2020, Ghose et al, 2021).

 Outside the lab, I enjoy painting, playing guitar, and riding single-wheeled things.